The man who taught Dr. Sanjay Gupta to be more selfless

 - "If pure altruism exists in humans," he writes, "it probably looks a lot like Dr. Paul Farmer"

 Programming note: CNN Chief Medical Correspondent Dr. Sanjay Gupta introduces us to leaders and volunteers behind inspiring organizations in a one-hour, prime-time special airing Saturday, June 17, at 9 p.m.
-ET on CNN and CNNgo.
+ET on CNN.

 Port-au-Prince, Haiti (CNN)In the immediate aftermath of the 2010 earthquake in Haiti that left 220,000 people dead and 1.5 million displaced, the world responded, pledging more than $13 billion in aid to the devastated country.
 It was an extraordinary number, and one that still gets Dr. Paul Farmer a little choked up.